revisit-studies/reVISit-studies.github.io/docs/data-and-deployment/authentication-authorization/adding-removing-ui.md

 ## Enabling Authentication in Firebase

-Start by navigating for your Firebase application.
+Start by navigating to your Firebase application dashboard.
 In the left-hand sidebar, choose the 'Authentication' tab.

 ![Console](./img/auth-1.png)